Mother's Day brunch ideas - Leah E. Moss Designs

 I love to host, but admittedly hosting in the morning is hard — even for a morning person!
 When hosting a brunch, my goal is to set the table the night before, and get as much food prep done in advance as possible.

 I found a sample menu from the queen herself, Ina Garten, that would work well for a completely made-ahead meal!
+This cookbook has a breakfast section AND a pre-done menus section.

 The menu: